kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - [Dr. Sketchy's](https://en.wikipedia.org/wiki/Dr_Sketchy%27s_Anti-Art_School) (took part in their 26 hour long marathons of live drawing (anti-art school); anyone remember [Turkish Delights](https://patch.com/california/eaglerock/ev--turkish-delights-drawing-event-7624c043) themed drawing as well (belly dancers, hookah, music)?
 Put on by the artists at [Titmouse](https://en.wikipedia.org/wiki/Titmouse,_Inc.))
 (LA)
 - Bob Kato's workshops (did those before I realized I didn't enjoy costume drawing as much) (LA)
 - I was also part of the Los Feliz Drawing Club.
 That was pretty fun, and they had heard of the [place I am from, which is kind of rare in LA.](https://en.wikipedia.org/wiki/Trinidad_and_Tobago) (LA)
 - Concept Design Academy (took a bunch of digital painting classes there and Visual Communication and workshops, which involved a trip to the Tank Museum).
-[Robh Ruppel](https://en.wikipedia.org/wiki/Robh_Ruppel)'s workshop left a huge impression on me (LA)
+[Robh Ruppel](https://en.wikipedia.org/wiki/Robh_Ruppel)'s workshop left a huge impression on me (LA).
+I also met the amazing [Glen Orbik](https://en.wikipedia.org/wiki/Glen_Orbik), who unfortunately, years later found out had passed away, and often drew at 3Kicks, which was next door.
+I LOVED his work and he was such a nice guy!
 - I took a workshop with [Sam Michlap](https://riseoftheguardians.fandom.com/wiki/Samuel_Michlap) at [Gallery Nucleus](https://www.gallerynucleus.com/events?type=workshops), where he critiqued my work and gave us tips on composition and colour.
 - I took a few workshops on painting, colour and composition with [Bill Perkins](https://www.gallerynucleus.com/event/296).
 When you complete his workshops, he gives you an array of hats to pick from, and I got one from NCIS (not the show; the real organization).
 - Red Engine School (took a bunch of digital painting classes there, eg Character Design, Environment Design, Worldbuilding).
 [Patrick Hanenberger](http://www.patrickhanenberger.com/about)'s Worldbuilding workshop left a huge impression on me (LA)